x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/create-a-retention-policy.md

 After you create a retention policy, you must apply it to mailbox users.
 You can apply different retention policies to different set of users.
 For detailed instructions, see [Apply a retention policy to mailboxes](apply-retention-policy.md).

-## How do you know this task worked?
+## How do you know this worked?

 After you create retention tags, add them to a retention policy, and apply the policy to a mailbox user, the next time the MRM mailbox assistant processes the mailbox, messages are moved or deleted based on settings you configured in the retention tags.

 To verify that you have applied the retention policy, do the following:

-1. Run the following Shell command to run the MRM assistant manually against a single mailbox.
+1. Replace \<Mailbox Identity\> with the name, email address, or alias of the mailbox, and run the following command in Exchange Online PowerShell command to run the MRM assistant manually against a single mailbox:

   ```
-  Start-ManagedFolderAssistant -Identity <mailbox identity>
+  Start-ManagedFolderAssistant -Identity "<Mailbox Identity>"
   ```

-2. Log on to the mailbox using Outlook or Outlook Web App and verify that messages are deleted or moved to an archive in accordance with the policy configuration.
+2. Log on to the mailbox using Outlook or Outlook on the web (formerly known as Outlook Web App) and verify that messages are deleted or moved to an archive in accordance with the policy configuration.

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).